SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-Here are some notable events and observances that take place in the United States around October 10:

-- **Columbus Day**: Celebrated on the second Monday of October, this federal holiday commemorates Christopher Columbus's landing in the Americas.
-Many states and cities have transitioned to observing Indigenous Peoples' Day instead, to honor Native American history and culture.
+Certainly!
+Here's a bullet-point summary of a significant event that happens in the USA on October 10th:

-- **Indigenous Peoples' Day**: Recognized on the same day as Columbus Day in many parts of the U.S., this observance
+- **Event**: Columbus Day (also recognized as Indigenous Peoples' Day in many areas)
+- **Date**: October 10th (in 2022; it varies as it is the second Monday in October)
+- **Significance**:
+  - Traditionally celebrates Christopher Columbus's arrival in the Americas on October 12, 1492.
+  - In recent years, many
 ### Positive Qoute
 ------
-"Embrace the journey, not just the destination! 🌟✨ Every step you take is a step towards greatness. 🚀💪"
+"Embrace the glorious mess that you are and shine on! ✨🌟😊"